widdix/aws-cf-templates/docs/migrate-v7.md

 3. The parameter `SubDomainName` is replaced by `SubDomainNameWithDot`.
 E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.
 4. The parameter `DBMasterUserPassword` was added (was hard coded to `wordpress` before).
 5. `SystemsManagerAccess` will be enabled by default.
+6. The parameter `BlogVersion` was removed to make updates possible.

 # Deprecation warnings